 27 June - A man from Walsall is arrested in connection with the explosion but is later released without charge.

 12 July - Most powerful device explodes outside a mosque in Tipton.
-The nail bomb explodes at 1pm, an hour before Ramadan worshippers begin prayers at the mosque.
+The , an hour before Ramadan worshippers begin prayers at the mosque.
 Police say the bomber getting the wrong time probably saved lives.

 18 July - Two men, aged 25 and 22, arrested in connection with the mosque attacks across the West Midlands.
 A search of Lapshyn's flat reveals bomb-making equipment along with incriminating literature and data on his computer.

 20 July - Lapshyn, already in custody, is arrested for the murder of Mr Saleem after police uncover incriminating evidence on the computer seized from his flat.